Fluticasone propionate: Medical uses

 Fluticasone propionate is used by powder or aerosol inhalation for the prophylaxis of asthma.
 The nasal spray is used for prevention and treatment of allergic rhinitis.
 Nasal drops are used in the treatment of nasal polyps.
 The nasal spray can also be used in the mouth for mouth ulcers.

 Fluticasone propionate in a topical form can be used to treat skin conditions such as eczema, psoriasis, and rashes.

 Adverse effects

-If taken correctly, the nasal spray and oral inhaler formulation have fewer corticosteroid side effects than the tablet formulation because they limit systemic (blood) absorption.
+The nasal spray and oral inhaler formulation have fewer corticosteroid side effects than the tablet formulation because they limit systemic (blood) absorption.
 However, systemic absorption is not negligible even with correct administration.
 Using the spray or inhaler at higher than recommended doses or with other corticosteroids can increase the risk for serious, systemic corticosteroid induced side effects.
 These side effects include weakened immune system, increased risk of systemic infections, osteoporosis, and elevated pressure in the eyes.

 Nasal spray

 Common side effects may include nasal irritation (burning, stinging, bleeding), headache, upset stomach (nausea, vomiting), and diarrhea.
 Rare side effects include infection (evidenced by, for example, fever, sore throat, and cough), vision problems, severe swelling, hoarse voice, and difficulty breathing or swallowing.